3. Pixel Class

 2. Modify the code to use a brightness of 3 when the led is turned on in the for-loop.

 3. Modify the code to use a brightness of 1, 3, 5, 7, 9 for each led from left to right.
-DO this by incrementing a counter called brightness_val.
+Do this by incrementing a counter called brightness_val.

 Modify the code to use a default brightness of 6.